AI Screenr

 What is pre-screening interview software?

-Pre-screening interview software is a tool specifically designed for the funnel stage between 'application received' and 'panel loop'.
-Its job is narrow — confirm must-haves, check knockouts, surface role fit — and its success criterion is protecting downstream panel capacity.
-AI-native pre-screening does this with an async voice conversation that adapts to the candidate's answers and produces a rubric-scored report, replacing the traditional 30-minute recruiter phone screen.
+Pre-screening interview software is a tool designed for the hiring stage between 'application received' and 'panel round'.
+Its job is narrow: confirm must-haves, check disqualification rules, and assess role fit.
+Its purpose is to protect the panel's time.
+AI-native pre-screening does this with an async voice conversation that adapts to the candidate's answers and produces a scored report.
+It replaces the traditional 30-minute recruiter phone screen.

 What is the difference between pre-screening and screening?

-Pre-screening is the triage stage — quick, knockout-first, designed to protect the panel from unqualified candidates.
-Screening (in the broader sense) can refer to any evaluative stage before the final round.
-On AI Screenr specifically, a pre-screen and a full screen use the same voice-AI product, tuned differently: pre-screens run 10–15 minutes focused on knockouts and basics; full first-round screens run 15–25 minutes with deeper rubric scoring.
+Pre-screening is the first filtering stage — quick, focused on disqualification rules, designed to protect the panel from unsuitable candidates.
+Screening (in the broader sense) can refer to any evaluation stage before the final round.
+On AI Screenr specifically, a pre-screen and a full screen use the same voice AI product with different settings.
+Pre-screens run 10 to 15 minutes and focus on disqualification rules and basics.
+Full first-round screens run 15 to 25 minutes with deeper scoring.

 How long should a good pre-screen be?

-10–15 minutes of candidate time for most roles; 15–20 for senior roles where communication signal matters.
-Interview duration is configurable 5–60 minutes per role on AI Screenr.
-The principle is speed — pre-screens that run longer than 20 minutes have usually drifted into territory that belongs in the panel round, not the pre-screen stage.
+10 to 15 minutes of candidate time for most roles.
+15 to 20 minutes for senior roles where communication skills matter more.
+Interview duration is configurable from 5 to 60 minutes per role on AI Screenr.
+The principle is speed.
+Pre-screens that run longer than 20 minutes usually cover material that belongs in the panel round, not the pre-screen stage.

 What should a pre-screen test, and what should it NOT test?

-Test: knockouts (experience, authorization, salary, language), must-have skills confirmation, basic role fit, and communication fluency.
-Do NOT test: algorithm depth, live system design, cultural fit, or hiring-manager-specific judgement calls.
-Those belong in the panel loop.
-A pre-screen that tries to do everything produces weak signal and wastes candidate time.
+A pre-screen should test: disqualification rules (experience, work authorization, salary, language), confirmation of must-have skills, basic role fit, and clear communication.
+A pre-screen should NOT test: algorithm depth, live system design, cultural fit, or hiring-manager-specific judgment calls.
+Those belong in the panel round.
+A pre-screen that tries to do everything produces weak signal and wastes the candidate's time.

 Can AI pre-screening replace recruiter phone screens entirely?

-For the first-round pre-screen, yes — a voice AI conversation delivers the same or better signal than a recruiter-led phone screen, without the scheduling tax, consistency drift, or fatigue effect.
-Recruiters still add value in later stages — candidate relationship management, offer negotiation, close.
+For the first-round pre-screen, yes.
+A voice AI conversation delivers the same quality of signal as a recruiter-led phone screen, or better, without the scheduling cost, inconsistency, or recruiter fatigue.
+Recruiters still add value in later stages — candidate relationship management, offer negotiation, and closing.
 The pre-screen is the specific stage where their time is best replaced.

-ATS questionnaires are text forms — great for filtering out candidates who do not meet hard requirements, but useless for judging how someone thinks, communicates, or handles ambiguity.
-Pre-screening interview software sits downstream of the ATS questionnaire: forms filter for eligibility, then the voice AI pre-screen evaluates fit and depth.
-The two are complementary, not competing — most teams run both.
+ATS questionnaires are text forms.
+They are good for filtering out candidates who do not meet hard requirements, but not useful for assessing how someone thinks, communicates, or handles uncertain situations.
+Pre-screening interview software comes after the ATS questionnaire.
+Forms filter for eligibility.
+Then the voice AI pre-screen evaluates fit and depth.
+The two tools complement each other.
+Most teams use both.

 How does the panel use the pre-screen transcript?

-Panel interviewers open the scored report plus full transcript before their round.
-They skim the strengths / risks summary, check the dimensional scores, and read the 2–3 most notable transcript quotes.
-They walk into the panel hour with context about what was already covered — and they spend their hour on depth instead of re-asking the same ground-covering questions.
-The transcript also helps calibrate between panelists, because everyone has the same pre-read.
+Panel interviewers open the scored report and full transcript before their round.
+They read the strengths and risks summary, check the scores in each area, and read the 2 to 3 most notable quotes from the transcript.
+They enter the panel interview with context about what was already covered.
+They spend their hour on depth instead of asking the same basic questions again.
+The transcript also helps panelists align with each other, because everyone has read the same pre-read.

 Do senior candidates accept AI pre-screens?

 Yes, often more readily than recruiter phone screens.
-Senior candidates typically juggle multiple processes; async pre-screening removes the calendar conflict that loses the best candidates during the scheduling gap.
-Completion rates hold at senior levels (Principal / Director / VP) as long as the pre-screen length is calibrated — 15–20 minutes of focused conversation, not a generic 30-minute survey.
+Senior candidates typically manage multiple hiring processes at once.
+Async pre-screening removes the calendar conflict that causes the best candidates to drop out during scheduling.
+Completion rates stay high at senior levels (Principal, Director, VP) as long as the pre-screen is the right length — 15 to 20 minutes of focused conversation, not a generic 30-minute survey.

 What is a typical pass rate from pre-screen to panel?

-Varies by role and pipeline quality, but 20–35% is typical for inbound pipelines.
-Outbound / referral pipelines run higher — 40–60% — because the top-of-funnel is pre-qualified.
-The ranked report from AI Screenr lets you set a score threshold and let volume decide: 'panel the top N scored candidates per week', rather than a manual pass/fail call each time.
+It varies by role and pipeline quality, but 20 to 35% is typical for inbound pipelines.
+Outbound and referral pipelines run higher, 40 to 60%, because the top of the pipeline is already pre-qualified.
+The ranked report from AI Screenr lets you set a score threshold and let volume decide: 'send the top N scored candidates to the panel each week', instead of a manual pass or fail decision for each one.

 Is AI pre-screening defensible for bias and EEO concerns?

-Structured rubric-scored pre-screens are substantially more defensible than recruiter phone screens with free-text notes.
-Every candidate answers the same core questions under identical conditions; every score is tied to a transcript quote with an evidence-quality label (Strong / Moderate / Weak / None); confidence values indicate how well-supported each decision is.
-That is better audit-trail documentation than any phone-screen recap.
+Structured scored pre-screens are substantially more defensible than recruiter phone screens with free-text notes.
+Every candidate answers the same core questions under the same conditions.
+Every score is linked to a transcript quote with a quality rating (Strong / Moderate / Weak / None).
+Confidence values show how well-supported each decision is.
+This is a stronger audit trail than any phone-screen summary.
 For EEO documentation, the evidence-backed format is the defensible one.

-Fix the pre-screen stage, not the whole funnel
+Fix the pre-screening stage, not the whole hiring process

 Start with 3 free interviews — no credit card required.